WP-CLI for ShieldPRO has been a long-awaited feature for many clients. With v9.1 we’re introducing beta-support for WP-CLI.

 Understanding Shield’s WP-CLI Integration

-1. Module management (common to every module)
+1. Feature management (common to every feature)

 • Options setting and getting;

-• Enabling/disabling entire modules.
+• Enabling/disabling features.

 To help you get an idea, here are some simple examples to demonstrate the 2 types of commands.